philipboeken/PTTests/README.md

 Boeken, P. A. (2020).
 Conditional independence testing in causal inference. <em>University of Amsterdam</em>, Master Thesis.

 Boeken, P. A. and Mooij, J. M. (2020).
-A bayesian nonparametric conditional two-sample test with an application to local causal discovery. <em>arXiv.org preprint</em>, arxiv:??? [???].
+A bayesian nonparametric conditional two-sample test with an application to local causal discovery. <em>arXiv.org preprint</em>, arxiv:2008.07382 [math.ST].

 Filippi, S. and Holmes, C. C. (2017).
 A Bayesian nonparametric approach to testing for dependence between random variables. <em>Bayesian Analysis</em>, 12(4):919–938.